Biomedical Science Clearing

 Gain a systematic understanding of the key aspects of human biology and infectious diseases.
 In addition to studying a core biology curriculum, you will study specialist modules such as pathophysiology and veterinary and zoonotic infectious diseases.

-This course received 92% overall student satisfaction [University of Salford analysis of unpublished NSS 2019 data].
+In the NSS 2020 survey, our BSc (Hons) Human Biology and Infectious Diseases degree received 100% overall student satisfaction [University of Salford analysis of unpublished NSS 2020 data].

 - Learn more about studying our Human Biology and Infectious Diseases course

-Are you interested in pursuing a biomedical science or human biology degree but need additional preparation?
-Consider applying for our Biomedical Science with Foundation Year Clearing course or Human Biology with Infectious Diseases with Foundation Year Clearing course, which will provide you with essential biological and chemical principles that underpin the field.
-Studying a foundation year will equip you with the skills and knowledge to progress to degree-level study.
+Are you interested in pursuing one of our biomedical science Clearing places, but need additional preparation?
+Consider applying for our Biomedical Science with Foundation Year or Human Biology with Infectious Diseases with Foundation Year degree programmes, which will provide you with the essential biological and chemical principles that underpin the field.
+Studying a foundation year will equip you with the skills and knowledge you need to progress to degree-level study.

 Biomedical Science Clearing places

-On our biomedical science courses, you’ll learn how to apply the principles of biology for medical purposes.
-Our courses are designed to help you develop the lab skills needed to become a highly employable biomedical scientist – or embark on a career in medical laboratory research.
+On our biomedical science Clearing courses you’ll learn how to apply the principles of biology for medical purposes.
+Our degree programmes are designed to help you develop the lab skills needed to become a highly employable biomedical scientist – or embark on a career in medical laboratory research.

 At Salford, we welcome you into a supportive environment where you are a name, not a number.
 You will benefit from small group teaching and one-to-one support from your course tutors, providing you with the chance to learn from active research staff.